-3.11 Proposed distributions
+3.10 Proposed distributions

-Distributions declared subsequent to the year end date are considered as non-adjusting events and are recognised in the financial statements of the period in which such distributions are declared.
+Distributions declared subsequent to the balance sheet date are considered as non-adjusting events and are recognised in the financial statements in the period in which such distributions are declared.

-3.12 Revenue recognition
+3.11 Revenue recognition

-- Realised capital gains / (losses) arising on sale of investments are included in the 'income statement' on the date at which the transaction takes place. - Unrealised gains / (losses) arising on revaluation of investments classified as 'financial assets at fair value through profit or loss' are included in the Income Statement in the period in which they arise. - Dividend income is recognised when the right to receive the payment is established. - Income on sukuk bonds is recognised on time proportion basis. - Profit on bank deposits and placements is recognised on an accrual basis. - Income on issue and redemption of units is recognised when units are issued and redeemed on the transaction date.
+- Realised capital gains / (losses) arising on sale of investments are included in the Income Statement on the date at which the transaction takes place. - Unrealised gains / (losses) arising on revaluation of investments classified as 'financial assets at fair value through profit or loss' are included in the Income Statement in the period in which they arise. - Income on sukuk bonds is recognised on time proportion basis. - Profit on bank deposits and placements is recognised on an accrual basis. - Income on issue and redemption of units is recognised when units are issued and redeemed on the transaction date.